OhmnicDev/JerryRAT/README.md

 - Webcam & Screen video
 - Mouse click
 - Enter text
+*Enters the text sent by the user from the keyboard of the computer*
 <img width="307" height="338" alt="image" src="https://github.com/user-attachments/assets/a7c4efaf-c3b1-4ccf-a096-261fbde95431" />

 ### FUN
 - Open link in browser
 - Message/Allert to victim
+*There is a choice of title, text, icon and buttons for allert*
 - BSOD (temporary system crash)
 - Play voice message
+*Plays an audio message on the PC sent by the user*
 - Reverse Shell (execute commands in CMD)
 - Glitch
+*It triggers chaotic glitch effects on the screen and fake errors.*
 - Invert mouse buttons
 <img width="310" height="343" alt="image" src="https://github.com/user-attachments/assets/6e4d806e-1689-4cec-b587-bb7c43ff0dcd" />